sonic-net/sonic-mgmt/docs/testplan/PFC_Congestion_Oversubscription_Test_Plan.md

 3. The WRR scheduler works as expected

 #### Background
-The diagram in the test bed setup shows a multi-ASIC router using a VOQ architecture, with line cards interconnected via a non-blocking fabric.
+The diagram in the testbed setup shows a multi-ASIC router using a VOQ architecture, with line cards interconnected via a non-blocking fabric.
 Although the diagram appears to imply a multi-card, multi-ASIC architecture, the test and expected behavior also applies to a single-card, multi-ASIC architecture.
 It is assumed that the VOQs within the ingress packet forwarding engines will request and receive credits as needed from the output ports' egress packet forwarding engines, with all the forwarding engines being treated equally regardless of whether the request/response messages need to traverse the fabric or can communicate within the same switching ASIC.
 When the egress port is presented with more bandwidth that it can handle (egress congestion), the egress packet forwarding engine will use a weighted round robin (WRR) to fairly allocate bandwidth from the requestors' VOQs.
 For this version of the test, we will assume a SONiC configuration of a WRR scheduler with the same weights across all traffic priorities (lossy and lossless), and no strict-priority (SP) scheduling.
 The case of ingress congestion would happen when the chosen input ports are serviced by the same switch ASIC's ingress forwarding engine, with a combined offered load higher than what the egress port could handle.
 The overall resulting behavior will still be the same, with the egress forwarding engine still allocating bandwidth to the VOQs in a fair manner per the configured schedules.
 In either case, the ingress port VOQs, with not enough allocation granted for the lossless traffic streams causing the congestion, will in turn generate PFC pause (XOFF) messages out of the ingress port to temporarily stop the incoming lossless frames for the appropriate priority.

 #### Testbed Setup
-The test bed setup consists of three IXIA ports and a SONiC router as the device under test (DUT).
+The testbed setup consists of three IXIA ports and a SONiC router as the device under test (DUT).
 All IXIA ports should have the same line speed.
 The three DUT ports will be chosen at random across all the available ports in the router in order to eventually cover combinations of ports within the same line card and across line cards (or ports within the same ASIC vs. different ASICs on a single-card, multi-ASIC design).

 <p float="left">